 Florida’s “Protect the Panther” and Kentucky‘s Nature’s Finest bobcat have each had two versions, with dissimilar results.
 Also notice Pennsylvania‘s photo of a tiger versus Montana‘s more traditional graphic.

-Alabama is one of several states to issue a plate for wild turkeys; Arizona‘s “Conserving Wildlife” plate is lush with detail; Nevada uses an image of a bighorn sheep to “Support Wildlife,” in Texas you can spot the Texas horned lizard in the wild or on the back of an automobile; and Idaho, Montana, and Nevada have all made efforts to preserve the horse in wild form.
+Alabama is one of several states to issue a plate for wild turkeys; Arizona‘s “Conserving Wildlife” plate is lush with detail; Nevada uses an image of a bighorn sheep to “Support Wildlife,” while a tortoise graces the “Respect & Protect” desert conversation plate; in Texas you can spot the Texas horned lizard in the wild or on the back of an automobile; and Idaho, Montana, and Nevada have all made efforts to preserve the horse in wild form.

 Bass (Arkansas, Mississippi, Texas), trout (Idaho, Maine, Massachusetts, Montana, Utah) and other fish appear on the plates above.
 Florida, not surprisingly, leads the pack here due to its location and its prevalence of specialty plates.

 There’s no denying the State Crustacean (yes, it’s a thing) of Maine: lobster.
 The state is the largest lobster-producing state in the U.S. and a graphic has appeared on the 1987 base as well as a 2004 specialty.
 It’s worth noting that lobsters are this color red only after being cooked, but they are more easily recognized by the public this way.
-Maryland is famous for the Blue crab, and it is located on the that state’s and Virginia‘s specialties benefiting the Chesapeake.
+Virginia‘s specialty benefites the Chesapeake.